-Module: Employment and Social So ecurity Law

-Course content: Individual Employment Law, Collect Resource Management in organization

-Educational and Qualification Objection Students have knowledge of basic term employment law, as well as the given the interaction between individual and ectives: ms and principals of the Gern jurisprudence of the suprem man and European e court.
-They understand
+Students have knowledge of basic terms and principals of the German and European employment law, as well as the given jurisprudence of the supreme court.
+They understand the interaction between individual and collective legal instruments.

-Prerequisites: a concentre legar monantinenti

-Required: none

-In regard to content: Basic knowled ge of civil law.
+In regard to content: Basic knowledge of civil law.

-Courses and course structure: Hrs/wk per ECTS
+Courses and course structure: Hrs/wk per Semester ECTS

-Semester

 Lecture/Excercise

 Individual Employment Law 4 6

 Lecture

 Collective Employment Law 4 6

+Lecture 2 4

+Social Security Law

+Lecture 2 4

+Labour Law and Human Resource

+Management

 Lecture

-Social Security Law 2 4

-Labour Law and Human Resource 2 4

-Management
+Coalition and Labour agreement law

+Case Study

+Human Rexources and Organization

 Total ECTS for module: 16

-Form and extent of examination Partial Examinations:

-Individual Employment Law, Collective aw, Collective

-Employment Law, Social

-at the end of the semester.
+Form and extent of examination Partial Examinations: Individual Employment Law, Collective Employment Law, Social Security Law: an oral exam or a (written) exam at the end of the semester.
 The person responsible for the module will announce the form of the examination at the beginning of the spring semester.

-The grade for the module is computed out of the

-(arithmetic) average ECTS points of all graded
+The grade for the module is computed out of the (arithmetic) average ECTS points of all graded partial examinations.
+Lecturer/person responsible for Prof. Keiner module Duration of module 1 year, Start: spring semester Cycle of curriculum spring semester: Individual Employment Law, Case Study

-partial examinations.

-Lecturer/person responsible for module N.N.

-Duration of module 1 year, Start: spring semester

-Cycle of curriculum spring semester: Individual Employment Law fall semester: Collective Employment Law, Social Security Law
+fall semester: Collective Employment Law, Social Security Law

 Language German

 Applicability Mannheim Master in Management

-Аррисалицу wannienn waster in wan ugement